sscarduzio/elasticsearch-readonlyrest-plugin/README.md

 *  Any HTTP method other than GET is requested
 *  GET request has a body (according to HTTP specs it never should!)

-Please see the wiki on how to [implement read only mode using a single access control rule](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin/wiki/Access-Control-Rules)
+Please see the wiki on how to [implement read only mode using a single access control rule block](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin/wiki/Access-Control-Rules)

-This is enough to keep public users from changing the data, according to [ES REST API documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/docs.html).
+This is enough to keep public users from changing the data (see relevant [ES REST API documentation](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/docs.html)).

 You're free to expand the rules chain further if you need more fine grained access control.